RohanMaheshwari7/Recommender-System/README.md

 5. Math: Sqrt function
 6. Time: to compute time taken by various techniques

+## Data Structures Used ##

+1. pandas.DataFrame: used to store the MovieLens dataset
+2. Dictionary: used to store user to movie and movie to user vectors for faster retrieval
+3. Numpy NDarray: for storing matrices in SVD and CUR procedures

 ## Team Members ##
 - Soumil Agarwal &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   2017B4A71606H